Soyaib10/ema-event-management-api/README.md

-# EBA - Event Booking API
+# EMA - Event Management API

-EBA, Event Booking API, is a backend service built using Go's Gin web framework.
+EMA, Event Management API, is a backend service built using Go's Gin web framework.
 This API allows users to create, view, update, and delete events (CRUD operations), as well as register for and cancel registrations for specific events.
 I followed the course "Go - The Complete Guide" by Maximilian Schwarzmüller to develop this project.

 ## Key Features